2007 Czech Senate by-elections

 By-elections for Chomutov and Přerov District Senate seats were held in 2017.
 Election in Chomutov was held on 13 and 14 April while in Přerov on 27-28 April.

 Chomutov

 Communist Václav Homolka has won the election in Chomutov.
 He defeated Jan Řehák.
-This election was held when incumbent stepped down due to health matters.
+This election was held when the incumbent stepped down due to health matters.

 Přerov

 Přerov election was a battle between Social Democrat Jiří Latjtoch and Communist Josef Nekl.
 Lajtoch was supported by right wing parties in the second round.
 Lajtoch narrowly won the election.